- Admire the Great Zimbabwe Ruins built by the Shona people

-Hwange National Park is the largest park in Zimbabwe offering diverse landscapes and abundant wildlife, including large herds buffalo and elephant.
+Hwange National Park is the largest park in Zimbabwe, offering diverse landscapes and abundant wildlife, including large herds of buffalo and elephant.

-Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes each rainy season, making it a renowned game-viewing region.
+Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes every rainy season, making it a world-renowned game-viewing region.